Absence of precursor incommensurate charge order in electronic nematic Ba0.35Sr0.65Ni2As2: Abstract

 \section{Abstract}

 Recent discoveries of charge order and electronic nematic order in the iron-based superconductors and cuprates have pointed towards the possibility of nematic and charge fluctuations playing a role in the enhancement of superconductivity.
 The \BaSr~system, closely related in structure to the \BaFe~system, has recently been shown to exhibit both types of ordering without the presence of any magnetic order.
-We report single crystal X-ray diffraction, resistance transport measurements, and magnetization of \BaSrLate, providing evidence that the previously reported incommensurate charge order with wavevector $(0,0.28,0)_{tet}$ in the tetragonal state of \BaNi~vanishes by this concentration of Sr substitution together with nematic order.
+We report single crystal X-ray diffraction experiments on \BaSrLate, providing evidence that the previously reported incommensurate charge order with wavevector $(0,0.28,0)_{tet}$ in the tetragonal state of \BaNi~vanishes by 65\% Sr substitution together with nematic order.
 Our measurements suggest that the nematic and incommensurate charge orders are closely tied in the tetragonal state, and show that the $(0,0.33,0)_{tri}$ charge ordering in the triclinic phase of \BaNi~evolves to become $(0,0.5,0)_{tri}$ charge ordering at $x$=0.65 before vanishing at $x$=0.71.